 Happiness is a choice, and so is clutter.
 It is a bad habit to get into, but like most habits, you can change it or eliminate it.
 When you walk into your clutter-free home and sit at your clutter-free desk, you will not be distracted by “things I need to do” or “stuff that needs to be put away” or other tasks that get in the way of you moving ahead in your life.
 You will be present in the moment!

 Do what makes you happy.
 Keep the things that add value to your life, but be able to differentiate these from mundane items you are keeping because you always have.
-I used to keep everything because I was raised by someone who was raised during the depression and they kept everything!
+I used to keep everything because I was raised by someone who was raised during a time of complete lack and so they kept everything!
 It took a while to break away from bad habits that are not even really mine, but when I come home and my table is clear and I can walk all the way around my bed without tripping over something, it makes me smile, and I know that I have won this battle!

 Questions?
 Comments?
 Please leave them in the box below.
 I am always happy to hear from you!